 Note that each pack will contain between five to nine random cards.
-The amount of cards contained will be stated on the front of the pack.
-Booster Boxes will contain usually 24 or 36 packs and again this is stated on the box.
+The number of cards contained will be stated on the front of the pack.
+Booster Boxes will usually contain 24 or 36 packs, and again this is stated on the box.

 - Legendary Duelists

 Booster Packs for the new duelists who remember the older anime.

 The Millennium Booster Box is extremely nostalgic.
 If you were a fan of Yugi Muto’s deck, then you’ll find his cards listed in the Millennium theme’s card list; and it truly is a collector’s dream to have.

 Of course, if you’re buying this for yourself, then you’re likely to get a lot of repeats, but that’s common with Booster Boxes.

 Something that is particularly impressive is that the designs of these cards are the same as Season One of Yu-Gi-Oh!
 Enjoy a blast from the past with The Winged Dragon of Ra.

 If you’re a fan of the underdogs, this set is for you.